databricks/koalas/CONTRIBUTING.md

 ## Coding Conventions
 We follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) with one exception: lines can be up to 100 characters in length, not 79.

+Furthermore, Koalas uses [Black](https://github.com/psf/black) as the source code formatter, therefore, before committing the pull request, please use `black filename` to standardize your files.
+More detailed example can be followed on Black Github README file.

+There is one thing to mention here, due to the fact that Black only runs on Python3.6 or newer although it can format code written in older Python versions.
+This dependency is not listed in `requirement-dev.txt` because Koalas builds Python3.5 on travis.
+Therefore, you need to install Black yourself.

+For users with Python3.6 or newer, you could simply use: `pip install black` to install black dependency.
+For users using Python3.5 or older versions, you could execute: `python3.6 -m pip install black`, and you might have to install Python3.6 or 3.7 first.

 ## Doctest Conventions

 When writing doctests, usually the doctests in pandas are converted into Koalas to make sure the same codes work in Koalas.